 Weekends 9:30 am to 5:30 pm (last admission 3 pm)

 A small garden with incredible trees, plants and a non-deep swimming pool.
-It’s a great place to relax and take pictures for Instagram!
+It’s a great place to relax or take pictures of beautiful trees and flowers.

 The good thing is that you don’t need to go far to visit this garden because it’s next to Knaresborough Castle.